amogod/harMAN/README.md

   A `schema` _must_ be provided.

 - **`graphiql`**: If `true`, presents [GraphiQL][] when the GraphQL endpoint is loaded in a browser.
-We recommend that you set
+We recommend that you set `graphiql` to `true` when your app is in development, because it's qui